-Items manufactured in other EU countries might have to pass through the UK before being dispatched to you, and could therefore be affected in terms of import duties (that could involve goods being delayed in customs clearance areas) and the logistics of getting them to you.
+Items manufactured in other EU countries might have to pass through the UK before being dispatched to you, and could therefore be affected in terms of import duties and VAT, plus concerns around the logistics of getting them to you.

 You might hold data on UK citizens who are customers, or suppliers, in which case sharing it with suppliers or customers in the UK might require special measures (see How will Brexit affect the GDPR? below).

 The business might have a trademark that you wish to continue to protect in the UK, you’ll need to apply separately in the UK.

 CE conformity standards and marks can continue to be used in the UK until the end of December 2021, but after that date the new UKCA system must be used.

 If nothing else, all Irish businesses will serve a client or customer base that will be affected by Brexit changes, so some forethought on how Brexit will apply to your business is necessary.

 Of course, there are likely to be business benefits provided by Brexit.

 Irish manufacturers or service players serving Irish businesses are likely to be in demand because of any newly arisen difficulties and issues surrounding imports from the UK.